herbncrypto/matienzo.org/source/resume/index.markdown

 ### Training and Continuing Education

+* *Inreach and Outreach for Digital Archives*, Society of American Archivists, Jun 2013.
 * *Topic Modeling for Humanities Research Workshop*, University of Maryland, Nov 2012.
 * *Appraisal of Electronic Records,* Society of American Archivists, May 2012.
 * *Archives Leadership Institute,* University of Wisconsin-Madison, Jul 2011.